iacopy/cleanpython/README.md

 - [Pylint](https://www.pylint.org)
   - the most complete python linter
-  - with several complexity metrics it\'s useful to keep your code clean, simple and readable
+  - with several complexity metrics, it\'s useful to keep your code clean, simple and readable
   - helps you to start refactor before your code become too complex

 - [Flake8](http://flake8.readthedocs.io)